yhan/payment.gateway.checkout.com/README.md

    In edge case: after have closed the circuit breaker, the dequeued `Payment request` fails again for whatever reason, the failed request will be, again enqueued to the buffer.

    Circuit breaking, as it is concerns a specific bank.
 The implementation is one circuit breaker per `AcquiringBank`.

+   > What is decided arbitrarily is we don't buffer payment request if cannot connect to bank (after retries).

+   > What we can also imagine is: we expose `/health` endpoint to merchant.
+The health depends on the Gateway to Bank connection status.
+We ask merchant stop calling us, if bank API is unavailable.
+Or we can buffer the payment requests which is impossible to send out.
+It is question of tradeoff.

 ## Tests
 I have done in solution: